-Avoid applying your emollient at the same time as other treatments, as this may dilute their effect.
+Avoid applying your emollient at the same time as other treatments, as this may make them less effective.

-Leave an interval of at least 30 minutes between moisturising and applying other treatments.
+Leave a break of at least 30 minutes between moisturising and applying other treatments.

-This leaflet aims to provide accurate information about vulval care and is a consensus of views held by specialists in Dermatology, Gynaecology and Genitourinary Medicine.
+This leaflet aims to provide accurate information about vulval care and is a consensus of views held by specialists in dermatology, gynaecology and genitourinary medicine.